jidongxiao/networksecurity/labs/pki/README.md

 #### Victim Visiting Bank of America

-2.1. on the victim VM, we emulate the result of a DNS cache poisoning attack.
+2.1.
+On the victim VM, we emulate the result of a DNS cache poisoning attack.
 So that www.bankofamerica.com points to the attacker's VM.
 We achieve this by editing /etc/hosts so as to have the following entry:

 ```console
 ATTACKER_IP	www.bankofamerica.com
 ```

-Remember to ATTACKER_IP with the attacker VM's IP address, like this:
+Remember to replace ATTACKER_IP with the attacker VM's IP address, like this:
 ![alt text](images/lab-pki-etc-hosts.png "Lab pki insecure")

-2.2. we now type https://www.bankofamerica.com in the browser and see if the man-in-the-middle attack is successful - if so, we should be visiting the attacker's www.fakebank.com.
+2.2.
+We now type https://www.bankofamerica.com in the browser and see if the man-in-the-middle attack is successful - if so, we should be visiting the attacker's www.fakebank.com.

 **Note**: the attack here will not be successful, and you, as the victim client, are expected get a warning message saying "Your connection is not secure", as shown below: